-Upon termination of service, a participant may elect to defer receipt of benefits or receive a lump-sum amount equal to the value of his or her account.
+Upon termination of service, a participant may elect to defer receipt of benefits or receive a lump sum amount equal to the value of his or her account.
 Participants who are retiree eligible (at least 55 years of age with at least 10 years of service) when service is terminated can receive installments.

-For a participant who attains age seventy and one-half after December 31, 2011, and has terminated employment, Plan benefits will be distributed by April1 of the calendar year following the calendar year of attainment of age seventy and one-half, in an amount equal to the Required Minimum Distribution and the remainder of the participant's benefits under the Plan shall be entirely distributed by the last day of the calendar year following the calendar year of attainment of apply to a participant who has elected payment in installments.
+For a participant who attains age seventy and one-half after December 31, 2011, and has terminated employment, Plan benefits will be distributed by April1 of the calendar year following the calendar year of attainment of age seventy and one-half, in an amount equal to the Required Minimum Distribution and the remainder of the participant's benefits under the Plan shall be entirely distributed by the last day of the calendar year following the calendar year of attainment of age seventy and one-half.
+This will not apply to a participant who has elected payment in installments.